 Every Massage Is The Same

 While they may share a few similarities, each type of massage is unique because of the techniques that are used on different parts of the body.
-During a Swedish massage, for example, the therapist will use kneading, long strokes and deep, circular motions during the session as the combination of these techniques will release the built-up tension present in the patient’s body.
+During a Swedish massage, for example, the therapist will use kneading, long strokes, and deep, circular motions during the session as the combination of these techniques will release the built-up tension present in the patient’s body.
 These techniques would also help relax the muscles and can be used to manage minor pain.

 Massages Only Help With Muscles

-While massages feel great and alleviate muscle pain, they do much more than this because it can also help eliminate stress and can reduce your anxiety.
+While massages feel great and alleviate muscle pain, they do much more than this because they can also help eliminate stress and can reduce your anxiety.
 In many cases, massage therapy can also be used to help with depression, so there are a number of benefits to these treatments in addition to the elimination of muscle pain.
 During your massage, your brain will release serotonin and dopamine, which are “feel good” chemicals, so you will instantly feel better and will notice a big difference in this regard.

 The Benefits Are Temporary

 Many people view massage therapy as a treat and think it’s beneficial for only a short period of time.
 You’ll be happy to know that massage benefits are not temporary, and you can continue to experience its positive effects for longer periods of time.
 In fact, massages can be incorporated into your lifestyle along with diet and exercise so that you remain healthy and happy.
-Getting massages regularly can help with a number of conditions like insomnia, headaches, digestive disorders and chronic stress.
+Getting massages regularly can help with a number of conditions like insomnia, headaches, digestive disorders, and chronic stress.

 It Is Only Effective If It’s Painful